Investor Relations

 The founder spent 15+ years in hospitality, healthcare logistics, and on-the-ground emergency response across Southeast Asia.
 Existing clients and provider relationships predate the company.
 The network started with people we already worked with — not BD slides.

-Patented coordination architecture
+Patent-pending coordination architecture

 Four-sided network effects

-More providers make SOSA better for travelers.
+More providers make Terra better for travelers.
 More travelers make it essential for providers.
 Hotels feed cleaner data to insurers.
 Insurer integration brings more providers in.
 Every side strengthens every other — and we are the only platform sitting in all four positions at once.

 Ground-level provider relationships